Loyola University > Center for Engaged Learning, Teaching, and Scholarship (CELTS) > Symposium > Ways to Participate

 The Undergraduate Research and Engagement Symposium sponsored by the Center for Engaged Learning, Teaching, & Scholarship, invites you to serve as an evaluator for Loyola students’ research, creative activity, and community engagement projects.
 This celebration of students’ scholarly work is a meaningful opportunity to review and engage with our Loyola students in the context of the community-based learning work and research projects with which the students have engaged over the past year.

-Faculty, staff, community partners, and alumni evaluators foster a learning-centered approach, providing constructive and positive feedback to student presenters.
-Registration to volunteer as an evaluator at the next Symposium will open in the spring semester.
+Faculty, staff, graduate students, community partners, and alumni evaluators foster a learning-centered approach, providing constructive and positive feedback to student presenters.
+If you would like to serve as an evaluator, please save the date February 12, 2024 to register as an Evaluator.